emdelponte/TPP/content/pages/instructions.md

 <h2>5.
 Submission and required files</h2>
 </p><ul>

-<li>For submitting a manuscript, the corresponding author, after having all files prepared (see below), submits the manuscript via the Editorial Manager Online system (http://www.edmgr.com/tppa).  <ul>
+<li>The corresponding author, having all files prepared (see below), should submit the manuscript via the Editorial Manager Online system (http://www.edmgr.com/tppa).  <ul>

 <li>Please note that at least three author-suggested reviewers are required to complete submission.
 These reviewers should be selected in an ethical and unbiased way.
 See <a href="https://www.springer.com/gp/authors-editors/authorandreviewertutorials/submitting-to-a-journal-and-peer-review/cover-letters/10285574">here</a> general guidelines for selecting reviewers appropriately.
 <li>For a new submission, a single file (.doc or .docx) containing the manuscript text, tables and figures is sufficient.
 There is no need, at this stage, to submit high quality figures (TIFF, PNG, etc.) or tables as separate files.
-<li>Authors may opt to submit a cover letter in PDF format or include text of the letter in the specific field of the submission process.
-Do recall that a good cover letter can help to make a good first impression to your work. <a href="https://www.springer.com/gp/authors-editors/authorandreviewertutorials/submitting-to-a-journal-and-peer-review/cover-letters/10285574">See here </a> guidelines on how to write a good letter.
+<li>Authors are encouraged to submit a cover letter in PDF format or include the text of the letter in the specific field during the submission process.
+Do recall that a nice cover letter can help to make a good first impression to your work. <a href="https://www.springer.com/gp/authors-editors/authorandreviewertutorials/submitting-to-a-journal-and-peer-review/cover-letters/10285574">See here </a> guidelines on how to write a good letter.
 <li>Digital files of high quality images and graphs, maps,  etc. should be uploaded only at the last submission after the manuscript is fully revised and close to acceptance.
 In any case, the typesetting team will further contact authors if uploaded or embedded figures in the doc file are of poor quality.
-<li>Electronic Supplemental materials should be uploaded separately – see specific section.</li></ul>
+<li>Electronic Supplemental materials should be uploaded separately – see specific section below.</li></ul>
 </li></ul>
 <br>
 <h2>6.
 Pre-analysis workflow</h2>